softindex/datakernel/examples/global-ot-demo/README.md

                                         └── GlobalOTDemoApp.java
 ```

-After start all of the needed classes, open your browser and go to [localhost:8899](localhost:8899).
+After you've started all of the needed classes, open your browser and go to [localhost:8899](http://localhost:8899).
 Enjoy!